uptonking/note4yaoo/lib-editor-codemirror-community.md

 - I find myself wondering what makes the more complex approach taken by CodeMirror superior to that approach, which seems so simple by comparison.
 - I can only think of the following drawbacks to the approach taken by react-simple-code-editor:
   - Syntax highlight requires a complete parse on each keystroke.
-This could be addressed by using `tree-sitter` or `lezer` for maintaing the AST.
+This could be addressed by using `tree-sitter` or `lezer` for maintaining the AST.
   - The syntax-highlighted DOM tree is clobbered and regenerated on each keystroke.
 This could be addressed by using virtual DOM to update the DOM based on the fresh AST (e.g. using preact or react).
   - Really large files would render in full with this approach, whereas CodeMirror only renders what's visible.
 - The above problems can be ignored for use cases where the files will not be large, or syntax highlighting is not required when the amount of text is above a certain threshold.